nosana-ci/nosana-programs/docs/staking.md

-oThe staking program allows users to stake NOS tokens for a variable amount of time.
+The staking program allows users to stake NOS tokens for a variable amount of time.
 There are 2 values associated with a users stake:

 - Staked NOS